penlow99/bikesharing/README.md

 ### Bike Repairs
 ![image](images/7.png)

-A chart depicting the number of bikes and the number of times they are used.
+A chart depicting the number of bikes and the number of times they are used, so as to better schedule repairs.

 ---

 ## Summary

 We can definitively conclude that males are more likely to use the bike share than females.
-Also, weekends tend to be a bit busier.
+Also, morings and evenings tend to be a bit busier, usually at rush hours.
 Unfortunately, no data was given for the city of Des Moines, so it is not possible to scale these results to see what the ridership would look like there.

 ### Future analysis
 Two more visualizations that could be ascertained from the data we do have: